 Despite housing millions in analytical equipment and materials, a pharmaceutical QC lab’s most valuable assets are actually its people.
 Unfortunately, though, sometimes those people decide to leave and, to maintain a consistent output, lab managers must recruit replacement talent.
-In this blog post, we explore the hidden costs of onboarding new laboratory technical staff and how (perhaps counterintuitively) increasing the size of your workforce can actually decrease your capacity—at least in the short term.
+In this blog post, we explore the hidden costs of employee turnover: replacing lab analysts is expensive, sure, but increasing the size of your workforce even after a departure can actually further decrease your capacity—at least in the short term.

 In a rush?
 Here are the 3 key takeaways

 👉 The turnover of skilled lab staff, especially senior analysts, can be costly for pharma QC labs, as the onboarding and training process for new staff requires significant investment of time and effort

 👉 The costs of recruiting, onboarding, and training a new lab technician can be between 50% and 125% of that employee’s first year salary, and this can increase to as much as 300% when replacing a trained staff member